Obtain recommendations from local real estate brokers and friends who have just relocated.

 Table of Contents

 Obtaining referrals is unquestionably the most effective technique to begin your investigation of potential moving businesses.
 While the Yellow Pages (for those of us who can still find our phone books and web searches might be useful, referrals can yield the most relevant leads.
 Inquire about the experiences of your friends, coworkers, and new neighbors.
 Look for workers who have relocated within the last year, as the quality of a company can alter over time.
 Make sure to get specifics like the names of the persons they worked with, what went well, and what to avoid.
 Even information regarding unsuccessful maneuvers can be useful.

 Try to receive referrals from industry professionals in addition to friends and coworkers.
-Inquire about the experiences of your leasing agency or real estate agent’s clients; they might be a gold mine of knowledge.
+Inquire about the experiences of your leasing agency or Estate Agents in Canary Wharf; they might be a gold mine of knowledge.
 Whether you work for a large corporation, inquire if the Human Resources department has a relocation specialist (even if you aren’t receiving relocation assistance, they may be willing to pass on useful information nonetheless.
 Getting these kinds of referrals can help you get your study off to a good start.
 To know more check on passive real estate investing.